istmobiome/istmobiome-web/content/about/index.md

         Based on a considerable wealth of knowledge gathered by STRI scientists and colleagues over many years, we have identified pairs of geminate species, which meet specific criteria for inclusion in this study, including: relative ease of collecting samples, phylogenetic evidence establishing geminate status, information on evolutionary divergence dates, and differences in trophic strategies (Table 1).
 The fish and echinoids are all locally available in Panama, while some crustaceans will require collecting further afield (Galapagos and Santa Marta, Colombia).

-        Using these species we will begin to address the following key questions:
+        Using these species we address the following key questions:

           - What were the evolutionary consequences for the microbiomes, in terms of community composition and function, following the evolutionary diversification of host taxa in new environments?